-Our contractual obligations have not significantly changed since December 31, 2016 as disclosed in our Annual Report on Form 10-K. We believe that our current cash, cash equivalents and short-term marketable securities combined with our existing borrowing capacity will be sufficient to fund our operations for at least the next 12 months.
+Our contractual obligations have not significantly changed since December 31, 2016 as disclosed in our Annual Report on Form 10-K, other than obligations described in the Form 10-Q herein.
+We believe that our current cash, cash equivalents and short-term marketable securities combined with our existing borrowing capacity will be sufficient to fund our operations for at least the next 12 months.
 If we are unable to generate adequate operating cash flows and need more funds beyond our available liquid investments and those available under our credit facility, we may need to suspend our stock repurchase program or seek additional sources of capital through equity or debt financing, collaborative or other arrangements with other companies, bank financing and other sources in order to realize our objectives and to continue our operations.
 There can be no assurance that we will be able to obtain additional debt or equity financing on terms acceptable to us, or at all.
 If adequate funds are not available, we may need to make business decisions that could adversely affect our operating results such as modifications to our pricing policy, business structure or operations.
-Accordingly, the failure to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on our business, results of operations and financial condition (Refer to Note 9 "Commitments and Contingencies", of the Notes to Condensed Consolidated Financial Statements for details on commitments and contingencies).
+Accordingly, the failure to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on our business, results of operations and financial condition.